 President: Cindy Wang | Program Chair: Simone Tang | Executive Director: Brandon Taylor Charpied

-We invite you to join researchers, educators, and practitioners from around the world in Thessaloniki, Greece – a city rich with history and culture –– at the 2023 meeting of the International Association for Conflict Management (IACM).
+We invite you to join researchers, educators, and practitioners from around the world in Singapore at the 2024 meeting of the International Association for Conflict Management (IACM).

 IACM was founded to encourage scholars and practitioners to disseminate research related to negotiation and conflict management in interpersonal, organizational, societal, and international settings.
 Past participants have come from the fields of communication, labor relations, law, organizational behavior, political science, psychology, sociology, and other related disciplines, and have included researchers, educators, practitioners, and Ph.D. students.